Raceless-RLS/rls_career_overhaul/ReadMe.md

 - **Deductible Changes**: Deductible is now a percentage of your insured vehicle value, ranging from 0.05% to 10%.
 - **Repair Times**: Repair times range from 2 minutes to 30 minutes.
 - **Renewal Range**: Renewal range is a multiplier that is cheaper for longer periods.
+- **Cheapest Option**: Insurance will always be the cheapest option now.

 #### Insurance Policies